-Designing the bounding boxes for the shadow region is a critical problem that requires careful consideration.
-Shadows have complex shapes and appear at various locations in natural images due to the shapes of occluding objects, illumination angles, and projection positions.
-We address the problem from the following two aspects.
-Firstly, we locate all eight-connected regions in the ground truth shadow mask and discard regions that contain fewer than 50 pixels.
+\textbf{Bounding boxes generation.} Designing the bounding boxes for the shadow region is a critical problem that requires careful consideration.
+There are two main challenges.
+Firstly, shadows have complex shapes and appear at various locations in natural images due to the shapes of occluding objects, illumination angles, and projection positions.
+Secondly, during the training, the designing of bounding boxes should simulate the interaction between users and the model as closely as possible, to better reflect practical application.
+For the first challenge, we locate all eight-connected regions in the ground truth shadow mask and discard regions that contain fewer than 50 pixels.
 Then, we extract the minimum bounding box of each effective region as the sparse prompt for the current image.
-Moreover, If the number of boxes in the current image exceeds a threshold (set to 8 in this paper), we use the size of the whole image as the bounding box.
-Secondly, since users may not provide minimum boxes that fit the shadow region, we apply a random perturbation of 0$\sim$20 pixels to each of four boundaries of the boxes.
+If the number of boxes in the current image exceeds a threshold (set to 8 in this paper), we use the size of the whole image as the bounding box.
+For the second, since users may not provide perfectly accurate boxes that fit the shadow region, we apply a random perturbation of 0$\sim$20 pixels to each of four boundaries of the boxes.
 We utilize the obtained boxes as prompts to fine-tune SAM.
 As shown in Figure~\ref{fig:finesam}, with boxes as prompts, the fine-tuned SAM can detect shadows effectively.
 In contrast, the original SAM treats shadows as background, leading to invalid shadow masks.